Amejy/indigenous-nlp-benchmark/submissions/group_05_gbagyi/sources.md

 uses the schwa character `ə`.
 This orthographic variation across editions of the same language is discussed in the Zipf synthesis section of the report.

-## Compliance statement:Scraper source code is included at
+## Compliance statement
-submissions/group_05_gbagyi/scraper.py

 No pre-existing dataset from Hugging Face, Kaggle or any published paper was used.
 All text was retrieved directly by the Python scraper included in `HW1_assignment.ipynb`.

+Scraper source code is included at submissions/group_05_gbagyi/scraper.py